 Judge sparks outrage for no jail time in rape sentence

-WATERTOWN, N.Y. – New York court officials say a judge who stoked social media outrage for sentencing a former bus driver to probation in the rape a 14-year-old is getting "numerous vitriolic" phone calls.
+WATERTOWN, N.Y. – New York court officials say a judge who stoked social media outrage for sentencing a former school bus driver to probation in the rape of a 14-year-old is getting "numerous vitriolic" phone calls.

-Jefferson County Supreme Court Judge James McCluskey last week sentenced Shane Piche (PEE'-she) to 10 years of probation.
+Jefferson County Supreme Court Judge James McClusky last week sentenced 26-year-old Shane Piche (PEE'-she) to 10 years of probation.
 Piche was required to register as a Level 1 sex offender.

 He pleaded guilty to third-degree rape in February.

-Note: This story has been corrected to show the judge's name is James McClusky, not Jams McCluskey.